When Lord Khandoba Made Aurangzeb Flee For His Life

 Jejuri Temple - When Lord Khandoba Made Aurangzeb Flee For His Life

-Khandoba is a very popular deity in the Maharashtra and Karnataka region of India.
+Khandoba is a very popular deity in the Maharashtra and Karnataka regions of India.
 He is the family deity of many people in these regions.
-There is a very beautiful temple of Lord Khandoba on the Jejuri fort, popularly known as the Jejuri temple.
-Khandoba is an incarnation of Lord Shiva and is a very powerful god.
+There is a magnificent temple of Lord Khandoba on the Jejuri fort, popularly known as the Jejuri temple.
+Khandoba is an incarnation of Lord Shiva and is a mighty god.
 Even the Mughal emperor Aurangzeb had to flee for his life when he tried to destroy this magnificent Hindu temple.

 Lord Khandoba made Aurangzeb Flee for his Life: